tnj/twist/README.md

-# Twist
+# Twist-Slack

-Twitter streaming API to HipChat message API.
+Twitter streaming API to Slack

 ## Setup for development